Table of Contents

 Key Features of an Effective Training Programme

-Customisation is crucial.
-A financial services firm in DIFC will have different training priorities compared to a healthcare provider or a hospitality group.
-Industry-relevant scenarios help make the training more relatable and impactful.
+An effective security awareness training programme goes beyond generic lessons.
+It must be designed around an organisation’s size, sector and risk profile.
+A financial firm in DIFC will have different priorities compared to a healthcare provider or a hospitality group.
+Using scenarios drawn from real work situations makes the training practical, relevant and memorable.

 Benefits of Security Awareness Training